FAQ

 New regulations after March 2024 (opens in a new window)

-Without a work permit, international students from non-EU countries may work a maximum of 140 full days or 280 half days (4 hours per day) per year.
+Without a work permit, international students from non-EU countries may work a maximum of 140 full days or 280 half days (4 hours per day) per calendar year.
 Students from the EU have free access to the job market and are practically on equal terms with German students.
-All students are allowed to work a maximum of 20 hours per week during the lecture period (e.g. as a "Werkstudent") in order not to lose their health insurance coverage and to earn a maximum of 520 € per month in order not to pay additional taxes.
-The minimum wage mounts is 12,41 euros per hour since 1.10.2024.
+All students are allowed to work a maximum of 20 hours per week during lecture period (e.g. as a "Werkstudent") in order to keep the student status in regard to social contribution e.g. student health insurance.
+A "Minijob" with a limited income of 538 € per month allows to work without paying social contribution or taxes.
+The minimum wage in Germany is 12,41 € per hour (since 1.10.2024).

 Where can I find a side job, student assistant job or internship?